AccentureChallenge/Code.Now/README.md

 - The list must support infinite scrolling and should be sortable by each attribute(ASC and DESC)

 Additionally, the client demands a solution capable of filtering the data by;
-_ one country
+- one country
-_ one city
+- one city

 The project will soon scale and more developers will support you on feature development.
-Therefore developer guidelines such as testing and code organization are key factors for the success of this project.
+Therefore, clean code principles, appropriate test coverage and code documentation are key factors and highly valued.

 #### In the Backend: